MobiDL/tasks/README.md

 ### Subworkflows

-- alignmentShortReadsDNA
+- postProcessAlignment
-  - align DNA short reads (Illumina®) against a reference (germline or somatic)
+  - treatment of alignment files (sort, markdup, baseRecalibrator, compression)
 - postProcessVCF
   - process a VCF to apply filter and normalization